 The role of the LSABs is to coordinate multi agency activity to safeguard adults at risk from abuse and/or neglect in a way that enables the adult to exercise choice and control over their own lives.
-An adult at risk is defined in the draft 'Care and Support' bill as someone over the age of 18-years who has need for care and support, is experiencing, or is at risk of abuse or neglect and, as a result of those needs, is unable to protect himself or herself against the abuse or neglect or, risk of it.
+An adult at risk is defined in the Care Act 2014 as someone over the age of 18-years who has need for care and support, is experiencing, or is at risk of abuse or neglect and, as a result of those needs, is unable to protect himself or herself against the abuse or neglect or, risk of it.